Skip to content

 }

-By the way, we don’t want to simply add all files as entry files for two reasons:
+It’s not recommended to add all files as entry files for two reasons:

 1. Knip does not report unused exports in entry files.